 Our staff of nearly 40 is full of vibrant, driven, passionate individuals who believe in the promise of young women.
 Our teaching staff is made up of some of the most gifted educators in Kenya and we are proud to say that our school administration and leadership is majority female, providing visible, powerful role models for our students.

 Linda is an innovative software developer committed to women’s empowerment through science and engineering.
 After earning degrees in Business Information Technology from the Graffins College in Kenya and Limkokwing University of Creative Technology, Linda went on to work as the Lead Developer at several Nairobi-based software companies.
-In 2010, she co-founded AkiraChix, an organization committed to providing training, mentorship and outreach programs to increase the number of skilled women in technology fields.
+In 2010, she co-founded AkiraChix, an organization that provides training, mentorship and outreach to increase the number of skilled women in technology fields.
 She serves as Training Director and Managing Director, working to create programming, fundraise, and manage the company while developing curricula.
-She was recently named an African Visionary Fellow, and she was honored as an “Unsung Hero” by the office of the US Ambassador to Kenya.
+She was recently named an African Visionary Fellow, and was honored as an “Unsung Hero” by the office of the US Ambassador to Kenya.

 Linah has extensive experience in Human Resource Management spanning a period of 16 years at both the operational and strategic levels.
 She is currently head of Human Resources for the Kenyan Red Cross and is responsible for delivering innovative and strategic solutions through the design, development, implementation and evaluation of effective human capital and organizational development programs and policies.
 Prior to joining the Red Cross, Linah was the Head of Human Resources at Gertrude’s Children’s Hospital, a non-profit high quality pediatric hospital located in Nairobi.

 Dr. John Muthee – Board